Dev

 Resources

-Resources are read-only data that AI can pull for context.
-They use URI schemes you define -- docs://, db://, anything.
+Resources are read-only data AI can pull for context.
+Use static URIs or URI templates.

 // Static resource